-If you’re thinking about applying for an EIDL loan, you’ll need to know where to start—and luckily, the application process is fairly streamlined and straightforward.
+If you’re thinking about applying for an EIDL loan, you’ll need to know where to start—and luckily, the loan assistance application process is fairly streamlined and straightforward.

 Small businesses interested in applying for an EIDL loan can apply directly through SBA.gov.
 According to the SBA’s EIDL Application Checklist, in order to apply for an EIDL loan, you’ll need to submit

-- An electronic Loan Application (SBA Form 5 or 5C)
+- An electronic disaster loan application (SBA Form 5 or 5C)

 - The company’s most recent 3 years of business tax returns